D-optimal Designs with Ordered Categorical Data

-As the Fisher information matrix, ${\mathbf F}$ is always positive semi-definite and thus $|{\mathbf F}| \geq 0$ \citep{fedorov1972}.
-As a special case, ${\mathbf A}_i$ is the Fisher information at the experimental setting ${\mathbf x}_i$ (also known as a {\it design point} or {\it support point}) and thus positive semi-definite too.
+As the Fisher information matrix, ${\mathbf F}$ is always positive semi-definite, $|{\mathbf F}| \geq 0$ (\cite{fedorov1972}).
+As a special case, ${\mathbf A}_i$ is the Fisher information at the experimental setting ${\mathbf x}_i$ (also known as a {\it design point} or {\it support point}) and thus is positive semi-definite.

 {\bf 2.2 Determinant of Fisher information matrix}

 Among different criteria for optimal designs, D-criterion looks for the allocation maximizing $|{\mathbf F}|$, the determinant of ${\mathbf F}$.
 Here, a D-optimal design with $m$ predetermined design points ${\mathbf x}_1, \ldots, {\mathbf x}_m$ could either be an integer-valued allocation $(n_1,$ $n_2,$ $\ldots,$ $n_m)$ maximizing $|{\mathbf F}|$ with fixed $n = \sum_{i=1}^m n_i > 0$, known as an {\it exact design}; or a real-valued allocation $(p_1, p_2, \ldots, p_m)$ maximizing $|n^{-1}{\mathbf F}|$ with $p_i = n_i/n \geq 0$ and $\sum_{i=1}^m p_i=1$, known as an {\it approximate design}.